* The F-16 has been continually improved since its introduction and still continues to improve. This chapter provides a description of F-16 variants.

 The F-16 increasingly carries the AIM-9X AAM, and sometimes the comparable British "Advanced Short Range AAM (ASRAAM)".
 Both of these are "off-boresight" AAMs, meaning they don't have to be pointed directly at the target before launch.
 They are instead "cued" to the target by the pilot's helmet-mounted sight.
 There are rumors that some foreign F-16s have been qualified for the new medium-range Matra MICA AAM.

 The world's air forces have been migrating towards smart weapons, however, and US F-16s now generally carry guided weapons, particularly laser-guided bombs (LGBs) or AGM-65 Maverick guided missiles, with the LGBs guided by LANTIRN pods.
 Other targeting pods are in use by some foreign air forces, such as the Thales (previously Thomson-CSF) "Atlis II" pod, and the Israeli Rafael "Litening" pod.
 A variant of the Litening pod is even used by some USANG F-16s.
-The Air Force has acquired the Lockheed Martin "Sniper XR" pod to replace LANTIRN.
+The Air Force has acquired the Lockheed Martin "Sniper" pod, in its series of improved variants, to replace LANTIRN.

 Interestingly, LGB targeting pods seem to be often carried by single-seat F-16s, though flying an airplane in the face of enemy defenses while trying to keep crosshairs on a target sounds a bit tricky.
 F-16s have carried electro-optic guided bombs (EOGBs) such as the GBU-15 glide bomb, which requires carriage of an AN/AXQ-14 datalink pod.
 It appears that EOGBs are usually carried by two-seat F-16s.